awslabs/aiops-modules/modules/mlflow/mlflow-image/README.md

 ## Description

-This module creates and mlflow container image and pushes to the specified ECR.
+This module creates an mlflow container image and pushes to the specified ECR.

 ## Inputs/Outputs